 Should it ever become a reality, I had decided that I would not accept his dinner invitation.

-Still, when Brian made a followup dinner suggestion more recently I’d given him the classic girl response,
+When Brian made a followup nonspecific dinner suggestion more recently I’d given him the classic girl response,

-So this time, I just wanted to say, “No.”
+This time, I just had to say, “No.”

 Though I’m single and I need more purely social interaction with adults, I don’t have to date the guys that walk by my house, just because they ask.